What is on the packing list?

 Overnight Camps-

-Kids who are homesick are often fine during the day, but have difficulty at night when they're tired and have a bit of down time.
-We will do our best to comfort your child, and provide him/her with a distraction.
-In general, we have found that a phone call home to parents only makes things worse, so we will strongly discourage this approach.
-However, should it become necessary, your child’s dorm parent will call you to discuss a strategy for handling the remainder of your child’s time at camp.
+Campers who experience homesickness are often perfectly fine during the day, but may struggle more at night when they’re tired and have some downtime.
+We will do our best to comfort your child and offer supportive distractions.
+In our experience, phone calls home tend to intensify homesickness rather than relieve it, so we strongly discourage this approach.
+However, if we feel a call is truly necessary, your child’s dorm parent will contact you directly so we can work together on a plan for the remainder of the week.

 What is a typical day at Eliteam?